rohitium/rohitium.github.io/_posts/2025-07-14-Drug-Target-Liver-Injury-Score.md

 $$\text{DILI Risk Score}(T) = \alpha \cdot \text{Direct Evidence}(T) + (1-\alpha) \cdot \text{Network Score}(T)$$

-where \(\alpha\) is a weighting parameter (typically set to 0.5) that balances the contribution of direct evidence versus network guilt-by-association.
+where $$\alpha$$ is a weighting parameter (typically set to 0.5) that balances the contribution of direct evidence versus network guilt-by-association.

 ## Data Integration and Validation